 The Nebraska Literary Heritage Association, in partnership with the Nebraska State Historical Society and the Nebraska Library Commission, has released the Nebraska 150 Book List, the authorized reading list for the celebration of Nebraska’s 150th anniversary or sesquicentennial in 2017.
-The list of 150 books can be found at nebraska150books.org, and the Nebraska Library Commission will mail reading resources to libraries, museums, historical societies and bookstores statewide.
+The list of 150 books can be found here, and the Nebraska Library Commission will mail reading resources to libraries, museums, historical societies and bookstores statewide.

 The Nebraska 150 Book List is an ongoing statewide community reading initiative endorsed by the Nebraska 150 Commission.
 The purpose of the book list is to represent the spectrum of Nebraska books; to increase the understanding of the different cultural aspects of the State, past and present; to inform Nebraskans of the literature of the State; and to encourage readership of books from the list in preparation for the celebration activities.